The Beaded Path Indigenous Beading Circle

 FREE | REGISTER HERE

 The Beaded Path (formerly BYOBeads) is an Indigenous-led Beading Circle led by Mel Bartel, a talented Toronto-based, 2 Spirit, Nishinaabe artist whose work lives at the intersection of colourful abstract art and traditional Anishinaabe beadwork.
 The Beaded Path is a no-cost online space where creative people from across Turtle Island can sit together chatting, laughing, and sharing our experiences while beading and creating together.
 Whether you are a full or part-time bead artist, or someone who is interested in beading, we welcome you to join us.
-This space is hosted by East End Arts with support from Native Women in the Arts.
-The 2025 season will welcome an exciting list of talented Indigenous artists who will share their work, skills, and stories.
+This space is hosted by East End Arts, and the 2026 season will welcome an exciting list of talented Indigenous artists who will share their work, skills, and stories.
 Come and be inspired by the artistry, and bring questions that you’d like to ask.
 Scroll down to learn more about this season’s Guest Artists.

 NOTE: Sensitive and/or mature content may come up in The Beaded Path program.
 If at any time you feel unsafe or uncomfortable, or if you require support, please let the facilitator Mel Bartel or any of the East End Arts staff know and we will be more than happy to assist you.